What I learned from renting a car in Europe

 While I’m used to hire a motorbike in Southeast Asia, renting a car is almost a must when travelling in Europe.

-Motorbike rentals are not always available in Europe and thereby, it’s much more convenient to rent a car when travelling longer distances.
+Motorbike rentals are not always available and thereby, it’s much more convenient to rent a car when travelling longer distances.

 I ended up renting a car from several agencies (for various reasons that I’ll explain later).
 Every time I rented the car, I got better at finding the best deals and what to check before booking the car.